Chapter 1 : Chapter One - Avrille

 Why am I even thinking about this?

-With an exasperated sigh, I flung American Witch across the room, Caligula voicing a resentful yowl as it missed his tail by an inch.
-Ignoring his indignation, I rolled over onto my stomach, ready for a nice long nap.
+With an exasperated sigh, I flung American Witch across the room, Caligula voicing a resentful yowl when it missed his tail by an inch.
+Ignoring his indignation, I rolled over onto my stomach, ready for a nice, long nap.

-Though the majority of the story strictly follows canon, I decided on most aspects of the plot before Harry Potter and the Half Blood Prince had been released.
-Therefore certain things, like aspects of Severus' past, will not follow canon.
+Author's Notes: Though the majority of the story strictly follows canon, I decided on most aspects of the plot before Harry Potter and the Half Blood Prince had been released.
+Therefore a few certain things, like aspects of Severus' family history, will not follow canon.
 (I originally gave this story an AU genre, but have since decided to remove it, even though that was the category of the Silver Dobby the story won.
 I worked too hard to make the story canon for me to feel comfortable calling it AU.)

 Disclaimer: This story is based on characters and situations created and owned by JK Rowling, various publishers including but not limited to Bloomsbury Books, Scholastic Books and Raincoast Books, and Warner Bros., Inc. No money is being made and no copyright or trademark infringement is intended.
 All original characters are products of the author, as is the premise and plot.